bharadwajadasari/genaiexperiments/README.md

    - Follow the existing code structure
    - Use functional components with hooks
    - Keep components modular and reusable
+   - Utilize Context API for shared state management

 2. **Adding New Features**
    - Create new components in the appropriate directories
    - Update routing in `App.jsx` if adding new pages
    - Maintain consistent styling using the existing CSS classes
+   - Add new context providers if needed for state management

 3. **Git Workflow**
    - Create feature branches for new development